-The Ontario Act, the PEI Act and the NB Act apply to franchise agreements entered into on or after 1 July 2000, 1 July 2006 and 1 February 2011, respectively, and to renewals or extensions of franchise agreements, regardless of whether such franchise agreements were entered into before or after such date, provided that the business operated pursuant to such franchise agreements is to be operated partly or entirely in Ontario, PEI or NB, respectively.
+The Ontario Act, the PEI Act, the NB Act and the BC Act apply to franchise agreements entered into on or after 1 July 2000, 1 July 2006, 1 February 2011 and February 1 2017, respectively, and to renewals or extensions of franchise agreements, regardless of whether such franchise agreements were entered into before or after such date, provided that the business operated pursuant to such franchise agreements is to be operated partly or entirely in Ontario, PEI, NB or BC, respectively.
 The Manitoba Act is conceptually similar and applies to franchise agreements entered into, renewed or extended on or after 1 October 2012.
-Furthermore, there is no residency requirement in respect of the franchisee with respect to whom the Ontario Act, the PEI Act, the NB Act or the Manitoba Act applies.
+Furthermore, there is no residency requirement in respect of the franchisee with respect to whom the Ontario Act, the PEI Act, the NB Act, the Manitoba Act or the BC Act applies.